diegopettengill/fscatalog/README.md

-#Udacity Item Catalog Project
+# Udacity Item Catalog Project
-###Project made for Udacity's Full Stack Web Developer Nanodegree
+### Project made for Udacity's Full Stack Web Developer Nanodegree

 This is a python module that creates a website and JSON API for a list of items grouped into a category.
 Users can edit or delete items they've creating.
 Adding items, deleteing items and editing items requiring logging in with Google+.

-## Instrucitons to Run Project
+## Instructions to Run Project

 ### Set up a Google Plus auth application.
 1. go to https://console.developers.google.com/project and login with Google.